 - #7 Pregnancy

 - Acid Reflux Symptoms

 Acid Reflux Causes

-Probably one of the most common causes of acid reflux is diet.
+Probably one of the most common causes of acid reflux is diet which is often what leads to too much stomach acid.
 What you are eating and drinking is a prime cause of what happens with your digestive system unsurprisingly.
 Certain foods and drinks will undoubtedly cause digestion problems which can in turn induce acid reflux.
 Some of the most common foods and drinks that cause this are –

 (red) – should be avoided by all reflux sufferers

 (orange) – should be avoided by most reflux sufferers

 (yellow) – can be tolerated by certain people with acid reflux effects

 Soft drinks are probably some of the worst things you can take if you have acid reflux.
 They are highly acidic and also the carbonation adds pressure to the stomach.
 This adds pressure to the stomach that can induce the lower esophageal sphincter(LES) to open and thus give you acid reflux.
 If you didn’t know the LES is the valve above the stomach which is designed to keep the acid and food contents inside the stomach.